Economy of Africa: Current conditions

+Africa's share of global GDP has stagnated at 3.1% over the last two decades, with slow income convergence with developed nations.
+Despite better market conditions in 2024, access to finance remains a significant barrier to development.
+In sub-Saharan Africa, private sector credit dropped from 56% of GDP in 2007 to 36% in 2022.
+This decline is linked to slow growth in private capital stock, which lags behind other regions, potentially hindering private sector growth and industrialisation.

+A commonly cited barrier to development in Africa is the continent's relatively low level of industrialisation.
+Inadequate infrastructure, a lack of skilled labor, and limited access to finance, are hindering Africa's development.
+In recent years, Africa has faced declines in foreign direct investment, overseas development aid, portfolio investments, and cross-border bank flows.

+To meet the UN Sustainable Development Goals (SDGs) by 2030, Africa requires an additional $194 billion in annual financing.

 Trade growth

 Trade has driven much of the growth in Africa's economy in the early 21st century.
 China and India are increasingly important trade partners; 12.5% of Africa's exports are to China, and 4% are to India, which accounts for 5% of China's imports and 8% of India's.
 The Group of Five (Indonesia, Malaysia, Saudi Arabia, Thailand, and the United Arab Emirates) are another increasingly important market for Africa's exports.